ocelot-inc/ocelotgui/README.txt

 tar -zxvf ocelotgui.tar.gz
 cd ocelotgui
 #Install a package containing libmysqlclient.so and/or libmysqlclient.so.18
-#Maybe mysql-common would have sufficed.
+#Maybe mysql-common or libmysqlclient-dev would have sufficed.
 sudo apt-get install mysql-client
 #Install a package containing libQtGui.so.4
 sudo apt-get install libqt4-core